PatrickHechler/primitive-code/README.md

     * `[P2.OFF_NUM]`

 `CHKFP <PARAM>`
-* checks weater the floating point param is a positive and negative infinity and for NaN
+* checks if the floating point param is a positive, negative infinity, NaN or normal value
 * definition:
     * `if p1 is positive-infinity`
         * `GREATHER <- 1`